-How to Connect Android Phone or Tablet to PC?
+How to Enable USB Debugging and Connect Android to PC

 In order to recover or transfer data on Android device with third-party development tools, like Gihosoft Android Data Recovery and Mobile Data Transfer, you’ll need to connect Android phone or tablet to PC or laptop and get your device recognized by these tools.
-Here is a step-by-step instruction for the operation.
+Here are step-by-step instructions for the operation.

-The procedure above is a normal connection between Android device and PC.
-If there is anything abnormal during your operation, you can try the troubleshooting guide at the end of this article.
-Please note, there is still one more step before the transfer tool and recovery tool can recognize your device.
-Just follow the guide below to proceed.
+The procedure above is a normal connection between the Android device and the PC.
+If there is anything abnormal during your operation, you can try the tips in part 4.
+Please note, there is still one more step before the transfer and recovery tool can recognize your device.
+Just follow the steps in part 2 and 3 to proceed.

 Only when USB debugging is turned on, can Android phone be recognized by development tools.
-The primary function of this mode is to facilitate a connection between an Android device and a computer with Android SDK (software development kit).
+The primary function of this mode is to facilitate a connection between an Android device and a computer with the h Android SDK (Software Development Kit).
 Phones running on different versions of Android OS have different ways to enable USB debugging mode.
-Please check the Android version of your phone first: Settings -> About Phone -> Android Version.
+Please check the Android version of your phone first: Settings > About Phone > Android version.

 Detailed Steps on How to Enable USB Debugging on Different Android Versions:

 A. For Android 4.2 and above versions: